hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

    $ vsc-rproject create MyProject --modules="$VSC_DATA/modules.txt"

 This will create a new RStudio Project named 'MyProject' at the default location: ``$VSC_DATA/Rprojects``.
-The modules.txt file will be used when creating the project and stored in ``$VSC_DATA/Rprojects/.vsc-rproject/modules.env``.
+The modules.txt file will be used when creating the project, and is stored in ``$VSC_DATA/Rprojects/.vsc-rproject/modules.env``.

 .. note::